romanpauk/dingo/test/matrix/README.md

 - `nested_wrappers`: resolve nested smart-pointer, variant, and array wrapper combinations.
 - `resolve_collection`: resolve all unkeyed bindings for an interface.
-- `resolve_keyed`: resolve one typed-key query binding.
+- `resolve_keyed`: resolve one typed-key view binding.
 - `resolve_keyed_collection`: resolve all bindings for a key.
-- `resolve_indexed`: resolve one runtime-key query binding.
+- `resolve_indexed`: resolve one runtime-key view binding.
 - `construct`: construct an unregistered type from registered dependencies.
 - `invoke`: invoke a callable from registered dependencies.
 - `construct_collection`: construct a collection with default or custom insertion.